Physics Instructor (Full-time Tenure-Track Faculty Position)

 The San Mateo County Community District seeks employees who value mentorship and working in a collegial, collaborative environment, guided by a commitment to helping all students achieve their educational goals.
 All departments strongly encourage collaboration across disciplines to create inclusive, integrated, and interdisciplinary learning experiences.
 College faculty are expected to be knowledgeable about, and willing to use, different learning and teaching methods appropriate to the students they serve.

 The College seeks a full-time, tenure track faculty member in Physics.
 The ideal candidate will share the College's commitment to educating a racially and socioeconomically diverse student population.
+The anticipated start date for this position is Fall 2019.
+Finalists will be invited back to the campus for a final interview on Friday, May 10.

 Duties and Responsibilities: